VISIT OUR ART STORE ▶

 A Closer Look at Pigment Characteristics

-Now that we’ve looked at the two pigment families, let’s take a closer look at how they behave.
+Now that the two pigment families have been introduced, the artist takes a closer look at how they behave.

 Inorganic Pigment Traits and Behavior

 Inorganic pigments tend to be more opaque and matte.
-When I use yellow ochre or raw umber, I notice they settle into the paper with a heavier feel.
+When the artist uses yellow ochre or raw umber, they notice these pigments settle into the paper with a heavier feel.
 They’re not chalky, but they do feel solid, almost like gouache.

 These pigments are also very lightfast, so they don’t fade much under sunlight.
 That’s a big win for long-term work!